 La Belle Assemblée, December 1811.

 I find this print rather extraordinary because of the vibrant hand-coloring.
-Imagine the time and talent involved in painting the plaid pattern.
+Imagine the time and talent involved in painting the plaid pattern, following the shape of the body.
 Now imagine painting 2000 copies of it, along with 2000 copies of a second print, as that was the approximate circulation of La Belle Assemblée at this time, with two prints in each monthly issue.
 I have seen several copies of this print, and own two, and each one is beautifully painted.
 One has to wonder if there was a specialist for hand-coloring plaids and other complicated patterns.
 I have read that Rudolph Ackermann hired specialists for hand-coloring faces, so perhaps a plaid specialist is not a far-fetched notion.

 The print is described in the magazine as follows:

 “Promenade Costume: A high dress of tartan plaid, made of sarsnet or Merino crape, trimmed down the bottom with white swansdown, and two rows of the same down the front, alternately relieved by a narrow silk cord in loops, and buttons of a bright nakara colour, with a belt to correspond.
 A mantle of dark Clarence blue Merino cloth, made with half-sleeves of sarsnet, lined with amber sarsnet, and trimmed with swansdown; Scottish cap of the same, with a trimming of swansdown next the face, and a full puffing of plaid ribband, to answer the dress, above it.
 A plume of Clarence blue feathers tipped with amber.
 Clothes of York tan, and half-boots of Clarence blue kid, faced with nakara.”